RPELA from Surfsafe is committed to continued research and development .

 January: Trip to Reunion Island to trial RPELA and get French to help with R & D.

-December: Expedition to Dampier in West Australia to test with Bull sharks and tiger sharks.
+December: Expedition to Dampier (Western Australia) to test with Bull sharks and tiger sharks.

-August: Fist expedition to Neptune Islands of South Coast of Australia with Charlie Huvieneers to test on white sharks.
+August: Fist expedition to Neptune Islands (South Coast of Australia) with Charlie Huvieneers to test on white sharks.

 September: Second expedition to Neptune Islands (Australia) to test the device on white sharks.